bamfranceschi/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    Adaptive websites are hard coded to fit specific screen sizes, i.e. using pixels for defining width/height of elements and designed for a fixed screen size (480px, 767px, 1250px, etc).

+    A responsive website uses percentages to define elements, allowing them to respond to the user’s screen size, i.e. elements defined with 5% padding or font-size of 2rem.

 2. Describe what it means to be mobile first vs desktop first.

+    Desktop first means the website is initially designed to be used with a desktop screen size.
+Media queries use max-width: (767px, for example) to scale down to smaller screens.

+    Mobile first means the website was initially designed to be used primarily on a mobile phone.
+Media queries use min-width: (1250px, for example) to scale up to larger screens.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    It allows for greater user accessibility by taking on the user’s browser-specified text size.
+1rem is equivalent to 10px in the “medium” text-size in Chrome, for example, and would equal perhaps 2rem if the user has specified “very large” text-size.

 4. How would you describe preprocessing to someone new to CSS?

+    Preprocessing is a great tool that allows developers to better organize their styles, rules and media queries, and unlocks more advanced styling options that help increase efficiency and productivity.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    I love the fact that I can create template styles for a button, for example, and make it a parametric mixin to give me more control when styling in specific containers.
+Cleaner, more organized code makes me happy!

+    Nesting can sometimes give me a headache, especially if I’m going back and editing previously written code.
+I have to add in notes to help me know exactly where I am— those many brackets get confusing pretty quick!

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.